Reeperto/college-notes/quarters/winter2024/SOCSCIH1G/notes/causal_model.md

 Woodward handles these situations through counterfactuals: if (perhaps contrary to fact) the manipulation of the factors are possible, then there is a way to alter the phenomena in question.

 That is, one must be able to associate with any successful explanation a **hypothetical or counterfactual experiment**.

+### Structure of Causal Relationships

+Variables are the relata of causal relationships

+- Variables (X, Y, Z) represent the properties
+- Values represent the different states that properties can take

+The explanans must have associated hypothetical experiments that show how their manipulation would be a way of altering the explanandum.

+Robert Koch

+- Studied whether certain bacteria caused diseases with animal inoculation's
+- When studying Cholera, he was unable to inoculate animals and for ethical reasons could not experiment on humans
+    - Koch turns to "natural experiments"
+    - A person in a village has Cholera and washes their clothes in the community water supply, after which a Cholera outbreak occurs

+The experiments for causal relationships have to be "surgical" or "ideal" interventions.
+That is an intervention that changes only a single variable.

+## Other Accounts

+The interventionist account is the current modern standard, but there were 2 major earlier accounts of causation

+1. Regularity theory of causation (Hume)
+2. Connected process account of causation (Salmon)

+### Regularity Theory

+Hume claims that causation is *constant conjunction*.
+That is effects regularly follow from their causes.
+This suffers from a major issue

+\begin{center}
+    Correlation does not equal causation
+\end{center}

+Correlation under this sense of regularity would be falsely identified as causality.
+For example, a storm occurring and a barometer changing it's reading are correlated, but the storm doesn't cause a change in the reading and vice versa.
+But since they occur regularly, they would be considered causally related under this theory.

+### Connected Process Account

+Salmon describes this account as having 2 main features

+1. There's a physical connection between the cause and effect
+2. The cause transmits some "mark" to its effects

+That is, X is a cause of Y only when
+- X is spatio-temporally connected to Y
+- X transmits a mark or structure to Y
+    - Mark can be momentum, energy, electric charge, etc.

+There are 3 major problems with this account

+1. Absence causation
+    - There are many causal relationships where the absence of something leads to the effect (ex.
+Scurvy, missing an alarm, forgetting to do something, lack of resources or policies, etc.)
+    - This cannot be captured as there is no physical thing you can associate with the absence of something
+2. Causal experiments in science
+    - Koch discovered that intervening on a bacteria caused a bacteria.
+However he never showed what the physical process was that connected them
+3. Some connected processes don't seem causal
+    - There can be many things that seem physically connected to outcomes of interest but are not causal
+    - Touching a "magic" stone in the morning causes someone to do good at their job
+4. Problems for the social sciences
+    - It is hard to determine the physical processes behind social behavior that has causal relationships

+## Normativity of Causality

+The focus on the previous accounts has been about being descriptive.
+The question is if these accounts can help clarify causation in science.
+For the interventionist account, can it help scientists.
+Consider the following causal relationship

+\begin{center}
+    One of the causes of lung cancer is having lungs
+\end{center}

+This statement would be hard to argue as misleading or incorrect without some conceptualization of causality.
+Using the interventionist account, it is clear that controlling the presence of lungs just controls if the patient is alive or dead.
+It doesn't effect if the patient will develop lung cancer.
+That is why lungs are included in the background conditions when asking questions about lung cancer.
+We are interested in the causes of lung cancer in *people with lungs*.